Join Queries

 A LATERAL JOIN allows a subquery in the FROM clause to reference columns from preceding tables in the same FROM clause.

-It’s useful when you want to run a subquery for each row of another table.
+It's useful when we want to run a subquery for each row of another table.

 Example Scenario: